pssolanki111/polygon/docs/Async-Streaming.rst

 Also note that async client has a reconnection mechanism built into it already.
 It is very basic at the moment.
 It resubscribes to the same set of services it already had before the disconnection and restores the handlers when reconnection establishes.
 More info in starting the stream below.

 It also exposes a few methods which you could use to create your own reconnect mechanism.
-Method :meth:`polygon.streaming.streaming.AsyncStreamClient.reconnect` is one of them
+Method :meth:`polygon.streaming.async_streaming.AsyncStreamClient.reconnect` is one of them

 Have a reconnect mechanism to share?
 Share in `discussions <https://github.com/pssolanki111/polygon/discussions>`__ or on the `wiki <https://github.com/pssolanki111/polygon/wiki>`__.